daneedk/com.uc.heimdall/README.md

 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
 All these events will be logged and when Heimdall is in Surveillance Mode the alarm will be triggered.

 ## How do I get it to work?
-* ~~Add [H] to the motion and door/window sensors you want Heimdall to monitor.~~
 * Add flows to activate and deactivate the Surveillance Mode.
 * Add a flow with the desired actions when the alarm is triggered.
 * Add a flow to deactivate the alarm.
 * Add a Surveillance Mode Switch to use in the Homey app.
-* *NEW* Select the devices to monitor on the settings page.
+* Select the devices to monitor on the settings page.

 ## Known issues
 * The Surveillence Mode Switch does not get updated when the Surveillance mode is set with flow cards.
-* Settings are saved but the app needs to be restarted to activate new settings
+* ~~Settings are saved but the app needs to be restarted to activate new settings.~~

 ## Planned features
 - [X] Button to activate/deactivate surveillance mode.